schnorbert/Journeys-in-Middle-Earth-Reader/README.md

 5- You can now move Edge to a second monitor or make its window really small to keep it out of the way

 6- Done!
 Double-click the "Game Voice Reader" file to run it.
+Running the script as administrator improves its compatibility in some games.

 _**Usage instructions:**_